 One thing that science fiction gets partially right is explosive decompression.
 Atmospheric pressure is 101 kiloPascals or 14.7 pounds per square inch.
 Blow open the hatch to your spacecraft and you will briefly have a big force pushing you out the door.
 But the power of such forces is often grossly exaggerated.

-movie (spoiler alert), astronaut Mark Watney is propelled with vast force from air leaking out of a small hole in his space suit.
+In the Martian movie (spoiler alert), astronaut Mark Watney is propelled with vast force from air leaking out of a small hole in his space suit.
 If this was the way air pressure worked, slicing your bike tyre open would launch you metres into the air.

 Fortunately, that doesn't happen.